Galewyck's Bastion, a kingdom ruled by a mysterious circle of druids dedicated to guarding a hidden source of powerful, ancient magic.

 Join Tales of the Free Kingdoms

-Darkav is an official part of the World of Aetaltis, but it is also player controlled kingdom from the Tales of the Free Kingdoms interactive adventure game!
+Galewyck's Bastion and the Shrine of Metias are official parts of the World of Aetaltis, but they are also player controlled kingdoms and fiefdoms from the Tales of the Free Kingdoms interactive adventure game!
 Click here for more information on the Tales of the Free Kingdoms game!

 To learn more about the World of Aetaltis, check out a full index of our past content posts here!